 bio

-Tim Pope always aspired to be a filmmaker.
-He pursued film studies at Ravensbourne College in Bromley and landed a job operating cameras for a company that trained politicians for media and TV appearances, allowing him to frequent No. 10 Downing Street.
-With the equipment he 'borrowed', he began capturing live performances of bands like The Psychedelic Furs and The Specials.
+Tim Pope has always dreamed of being a filmmaker.
+He studied film at Ravensbourne College in Bromley and started his career operating cameras for a company that trained politicians for TV appearances.
+This job gave him access to No. 10 Downing Street, where he began ''borrowing' equipment to capture live performances of bands like The Psychedelic Furs and The Specials.

-Tim also ventured into television, creating documentaries like 'The Groovy Fellers' with Jools Holland, live concert films like 'The Cure in Orange' and 'David Bowie’s 50th Birthday Celebration at Madison Square Garden', and award-winning short films like 'Phone', which Matin Scorsese contacted Tim to say he enjoyed.
-He directed 'The Crow: City of Angels' in Hollywood, which achieved the top box-office position in the U.S., despite complications during post-production involving the Weinstein brothers, Bob and Harvey.
+Tim also made a mark in television with documentaries like 'The Groovy Fellers' featuring Jools Holland and live concert films like 'The Cure in Orange' and 'David Bowie’s 50th Birthday Celebration'.
+His short film 'Phone' received praise and even caught the attention of Martin Scorsese.
+He directed 'The Crow: City of Angels' in Hollywood, which topped box office charts despite some post-production challenges involving the Weinstein brothers.

-In the advertising realm, Tim has created numerous commercials on both sides of The Atlantic for brands including Kodak, Coca Cola, Agent Provocateur, Renault, the BBC, and Saint Laurent.
-His recent projects include 'Anniversary', a film celebrating The Cure's 40-year career, released in over 2,500 cinemas worldwide, and The The's 'Comeback Special' filmed at The Royal Albert Hall, which topped the video charts in 2023.
+In advertising, Tim has produced commercials for major brands like Kodak, Coca-Cola, and the BBC.
+His recent work includes 'Anniversary', a film celebrating The Cure's 40-year legacy, released in over 2,500 cinemas globally, and The The's 'Comeback Special', which topped the video charts in 2023.

-In 2019, he directed a well-received documentary for ITV entitled 'Coming Home', focusing on actress Sheridan Smith as she overcame her mental wellbeing issues.
-In 2022, he was honoured by being appointed as the patron of the BIMM film faculty in Berlin, establishing a scholarship providing three years of free education for deserving students.
+In 2019, he directed a documentary for ITV titled 'Coming Home', which focused on actress Sheridan Smith's journey through mental health challenges.
+The following year, he was appointed as the patron of the BIMM film faculty in Berlin, launching a scholarship for deserving students.

 From the London Evening Standard, 1974.